msvivianso/wwc-basic-blog/README.md

 $ git pull
 ```

-Now all of your team members should have the new *favorite-restaurants.html* file on your computer.

-Each team member should now add a section with a header containing one of their favorite restaurants in Chicago.
+You should now add a section with a header containing one of your favorite restaurants in Chicago.
 For example:

 ```bash
 <!DOCTYPE html>